 Sports & Annual School Physicals

-Regular physicals are a chance for healthcare providers to discuss important health issues with children and their parents or guardians.
-These exams can make sure that the child is healthy and physically prepared to participate in activities.
+Regular physicals are a chance for healthcare providers to discuss important health issues with patients, including children and their parents or guardians.
+These exams can make sure that the patient is healthy and physically prepared to participate in activities.

 Specific requirements vary, but during a sports or school physical our board-certified nurse practitioner or physician assistant will: